YuvaKrishnaThanneru/Financial-Statistics-and-Revenue-Insights-Dashboard/README.md

   <h1 style="color:#8a2be2;">📊 Financial-Statistics-and-Revenue-Insights-Dashboard</h1>
 </div>
 ## 🚀 Overview
-This project provides a comprehensive analysis of income sources and financial metrics through an interactive and visually appealing dashboard.
-The dashboard presents a detailed breakdown of various revenue streams, operating profits, and key financial statistics, offering valuable insights for decision-making.
+This project provides a comprehensive analysis of income sources and financial metrics through an dynamic, interactive and visually appealing dashboard.
+This dashboard presents a detailed breakdown of various revenue streams, operating profits, and key financial statistics.
+And each metric will change depends up on the analysis that user performs and thus offers valuable insights for decision-making.

 ## 📈 Dashboard Preview
 <div align="center">